-Introduced for the first time in AO-4, a Key Programme (KP) is intended as a means to carry out scientific investigations requiring a significant fraction of the total non-ToO observing time of an AO cycle (> 1 Ms) but also accommodating various scientific aims.
-A KP can be presented as a "multi-year" proposal and extend over two AO cycles, but it will be subject to a yearly reevaluation by the TAC (Section 1.7).
+A Key Programme (KP) is intended as a means to carry out scientific investigations requiring a significant fraction of the total non-ToO observing time of an AO cycle (> 1 Ms) but also accommodating various scientific aims.
+A KP can be presented as a "multi-year" proposal and extend over two AO cycles, but it will be subject to a yearly re-evaluation by the TAC (Section 1.7).
 The KP cannot be of type ToO (Section 4.1.4).